brefphp/bref/docs/README.md

     MySQL, PostgreSQL or Aurora imply using [AWS RDS](https://aws.amazon.com/rds/), which means using a VPC.
 This adds a bit of configuration complexity and this is not documented in Bref at the moment (resources can be found online).

     More importantly, using a VPC means cold starts get much worse: around 5 seconds.
 While this can be acceptable for some scenarios, for most APIs this is a deal breaker.
+This is why we will rate it "red" for now as this is a "strong limitation".
 AWS is planning on removing VPC in 2019, which will very probably change the game here.

 - **Website**